 Having stock as the basis of most of your meals won’t just cut your bill, it’s also very healthy.
 Stocks are full of nutrients that we only find in good quantity in bones.
 In fact, eating only muscle meat is not optimal and one should always try to have bone broths and organs incorporated in their diet regularly.

 Some of the extremely healthy traditional communities studied by Weston A. Price always drank broths instead of water.
 It’s no wonder they have strong bones!

 Another good replacement for tender cuts is ground meat.
 A lot of people think they have to buy those fancy schmancy cuts, but ground beef is cheap and perfectly fine when it comes from a healthy pasture-raised and grass-fed animal.
 Don’t be scared to go with the fatty kind either.
 Use it to make delicious meat balls, Paleo spaghetti with spaghetti squash or Paleo shepherd’s pie with pureed cauliflower or turnip instead of potatoes.

 So next time you shop at your butcher’s, choose tough, bone-in cuts, whole chickens and ground beef instead of tender cuts, steaks and roasts.

 Eat organs regularly

-Organ meat like liver, kidneys, heart or brain are not only very cheap, but are also a nutrition powerhouse.
-They should be part of a healthy paleo diet and traditional cultures always preferred them over muscle meat, showing that they really are the important parts.
+Organ meats like liver, kidneys, heart or brain are not only very cheap, but are also a nutrition powerhouse.
+They should be part of a healthy Paleo diet and traditional cultures always preferred them over muscle meat, showing that they really are the important parts.

 It’s definitely an acquired taste and not everybody has an easy time learning to love them, but there are plenty of ways to prepare them so they end up being absolutely delicious.
 Liver pâté is one such example.
 Who doesn’t like liver pâté?